YangciciWang/Test/README.md

 # Test
 Add test001 for testing your python
-Add test002-004 for testing your tensorflow
+Add test002-004 for testing your tensorflow.
+PS: test002 for testing your GPU function of tensorflow
 Add test005-006 for testing your tensorboard

 # How to ignore and shield warning: